kapow-games/documentation/source/includes/_client-api.md

   }
 });
 ```
-Loads the context of a `Room` indicated by the `roomId` to the WebView, granting access to all room specific APIs and attaching all related lifecycle callbacks.
+Loads the context of a [room](#room) indicated by the `roomId` to the WebView, granting access to all room specific APIs and attaching all related lifecycle callbacks.
 For example: Call this when you want to take the user to the last room he was a part of (as fetched from `getActiveRooms`) on game load.

 Parameter | Description